 This judgment allows for three categories of privacy: Spatial, or the privacy accorded to private spaces like the home or bedroom; informational, or the privacy accorded to mental and physical information and data; and decisional, or the privacy accorded to making certain intimate decisions without interference, like on sex and sexual orientation.

 Now, the concept of privacy accorded to a certain space, like the home or bedroom, has been one that has troubled women in the past, because it allows for the State to ignore the very real violence that women face within domestic spaces, by, say, imagining that a husband beating his wife is a “private family matter”.
-Excitingly, the Court has gone out of its way to acknowledge this feminist concern, and in one paragraph in J Chandrachud’s judgment, even explicitly mentions that privacy shouldn’t be used “as a cover to conceal and assert patriarchal mindsets”.
+Excitingly, the Court has gone out of its way to acknowledge this feminist concern in one section of J Chandrachud’s judgment (in a paragraph sweetly labelled “Feminist concerns“).
+It explicitly mentions that privacy shouldn’t be used “as a cover to conceal and assert patriarchal mindsets”.
 The same paragraph says the challenge here is enabling the state to take violence against women in the domestic sphere seriously while still protecting the privacy rights of women.
 And so it is.

 This excellent acknowledgement of feminist concerns (which cough cough word on the street says is J Chandrachud’s attempt at creating his legacy, but who can say for sure and please I don’t care in the middle of my romantic feelings towards the SC) can be extrapolated in really useful ways.
 Most immediately — by saying that a woman’s right to bodily autonomy and decisional privacy cannot be cancelled out by the right to spatial privacy of the home — the Supreme Court has taken away one of the strongest arguments for keeping marital rape legal.
 The defenders of marital rape can no longer say that the State shouldn’t interfere in a marital relationship, as the government did in 2016, because the Court has explicitly laid out that the concept of spatial privacy shouldn’t stop the State from taking violence against women seriously.